dvirfriedler/Git-Turtorial/README.md

-# hello-world
+# Git-Tutorial
-Hello World repository for Git tutorial
-This is an example repository for the Git tutoial on https://www.w3schools.com
+Git-Tutorial is a repository that was created to help me practice how to use git(version control) and GitHub This is an example repository for the Git tutorial on https://www.w3schools.com

-This repository is built step by step in the tutorial.
-I add this new line

-It now includes steps for GitHub